Take a Picture of the Moon (Digital or Not)

 Image © 2005 by Morten Øen

-The classic piece of glass is performing very nicely; there is a tad of chromatic aberration at the top-left edge of the disk (visible in the original as a cyan fringe), but not much, easy to desaturate in postprocessing.
-This is quite normal at these focal lengths.
-Notice a slightly different color balance than that in the scope picture shown below.
+The classic piece of glass is performing very nicely; there is some of chromatic aberration at the top-left edge of the disk (visible in the original as a cyan fringe at the left edge of the disk), but not much, easy to desaturate in postprocessing.
+This is common at these focal lengths.

 At the left is a 1:1 pixel sample from Morten's shot.
-I would say the lens makes use of the 8 MP sensor in the E-300, providing about 30% greater (linear) resolution as compared to 5-megapixel models.
+I would say the lens makes use of the 8 MP sensor in the E-300.

-An XGA version (cropped, reduced, re-equalized) of the same picture also shows the effect of desaturating the cyan component of the small top-left area affected by chromatic aberration.
+An XGA version (cropped, reduced, re-equalized) of the same picture also shows how the chromatic aberration effect was fixed by desaturating the cyan component of the disk fringe.

 Exposure